tianhaoz95/time_since/NOTE.md

 Your task is to visually mark the used filtering method in status screen to let user know what is being used.

+Your task is to change the "Edit" button in the management screen to be a icon button with edit icon.
+The rest of the button including the border and fill color should remain the same.

 === Backlog ===

 Your task is to use in_app_purchase package (https://pub.dev/packages/in_app_purchase#upgrading-or-downgrading-an-existing-in-app-subscription) to bring up in app purchase when the user tap on subscribe button on the upgrade screen.
 Here is an example code for using the package: